moefinley/css-wrangler/readme.md

  - Find a cross browser replacement for document.querySelector() without effecting the page so results can be gathered from IE8

 ### Medium term
+ - Allow the gathering of a/b computed styles and the comparision to happen at separate times
  - Allow Selenium commands and/or JavaScript functions to be run on the page before gathering computed styles.
 This would allow for JavaScript features to be tested.

 ### Long term